 The Bank has authorized share capital of Rs.
 200 crore comprising of 100,00,00,000 equity shares of Rs.
 2/each.
-As on 31.03.2018 the Bank has Issued, Subscribed and Paid-up capital of Rs.
-145.33 crore constituting 72,66,39,371 shares of Rs.
+As on 31.03.2019 the Bank has Issued, Subscribed and Paid-up capital of Rs.
+1599 million constituting 79,93,10,947 shares of Rs.
 2/each.

-Tier-II Capital:
+Tier II Capital:

-The Bank's Tier II capital includes general provision for standard assets and subordinated debt instruments (lower Tier II bonds) eligible for inclusion in Tier II capital.
+The Bank's Tier II capital includes provisions for standard assets and debt instruments (Tier II bonds) eligible for inclusion in Tier II capital.

 Provisions or loan-loss reserves held against future, presently unidentified losses, which are freely available to meet losses which subsequently materialize, will qualify for inclusion within Tier II capital.
-Tier II capital will also include debt capital instruments issued by banks and premium, if any and Revaluation Reserves.
+Tier II capital will also include debt capital instruments issued by banks and premium, if any, and Revaluation Reserves.